 Step 4: Obtain ASCP Certification (Timelines Vary)

 Upon graduation from a NAACLS-accredited program, graduates may sit for the American Society for Clinical Pathology (ASCP) pathologists’ assistant exam.
-This 100-question two-and-a-half-hour exam covers all aspects of pathology, including fundamentals, anatomy, autopsy, and lab operations.
-This exam costs $350 and is administered year-round at testing centers across the US.
+This 100-question, two-and-a-half-hour exam covers all aspects of pathology, including fundamentals, anatomy, autopsy, and lab operations.
+It costs $540 and is administered year-round at testing centers across the US.

 Step 5: Obtain State Licensing if Required (Timelines Vary)